functionless/functionless/README.md

 For a full example of testing CDK using [`localstack`](https://localstack.cloud/) in jest, see [here](https://github.com/sam-goodwin/functionless/blob/253c33a14c246b70481f75f94cbffcb38d21053b/test/localstack.ts#L18).

+#### Troubleshooting: Tests with `Function` are extremely slow.

+1. Ensure you are not running coverage on your `/test` files.
+The function serializer will try to serialize the coverage instrumentation.
+2. Use `Function.fromFunction` if you are not testing the behavior of your lambda.

 ## TypeScript -> Velocity Template Logic

 In order to write effective VTL templates, it helps to understand how TypeScript syntax maps to Velocity Template Statements.